 Alberta is a hot spot for extreme weather.
-Lightning, hailstorms, strong wind, floods and fires – they all happen here, and they happen more often, and more severely than anywhere else in Canada.
+Lightning, hailstorms, strong wind, floods and fires can happen more often and severely than anywhere else in Canada.

-Climate change projections tell us that the risk associated with many of these extreme weather events and long-term climate trends, such as drought and changes in seasonality, is increasing.
+Climate change projections tell us the risks associated with many of these extreme weather events are increasing.
+We are also seeing increases in long-term climate trends, such as drought and changes in seasonality.